Chinese New Year Celebrations in Buenos Aires

 Chinese New Year Celebration through the Years

-The number of attendees to Buenos Aires’ Chinese New Year celebrations has grown exponentially in the last decade beginning with the 2011 festival — the year Buenos Aires decided Chinese culture was cool and the city began to help organize the festival.
+The number of attendees to Buenos Aires’ Chinese New Year celebrations has grown exponentially over the last decade.

 That year a record 60,000 visitors overwhelmed organizers.